Skip to Content

 Tunnel Beach in Dunedin!

-If you’re spending a few days in the city (which I recommend doing), then be sure to visit the Otago Museum, which has one of the largest collections in the country.
+If you’re spending a few days in the city (which I highly recommend doing), then be sure to visit the Otago Museum, which has one of the largest collections in the country.
 There’s even a Planetarium and an interactive Science Center, which houses an immersive tropical butterfly experience.
+Open daily from 10 am to 5 pm, it’s also a great activity to try if the weather isn’t looking so great.

-Dunedin is known as a “student city” and as a result, there are a lot of quirky restaurants and Cafes in the CBD.
+Dunedin is known as a “student city” and as a result, there are a lot of quirky restaurants and cafés in the CBD.
 Check out The Good Earth Cafe and Morning Magpie for great food and coffee!
 Emersons Brewery is also a fun spot to try some local craft beer.
+I love the funky art on their beer cans, but it’s the taste which brings me back each time!

-Some of my favorite places outside the CBD are St Clair Beach to eat at one of its seafront eateries and the chance to see sea lions on the beach itself.
-Tunnel beach at the end of Green Island Bush Road is gorgeous and well worth a visit too.
-For a great overview of Dunedin’s natural attractions, consider doing this top rated Wildlife and Wilderness Tour with an Ex Ranger.
+One of my favorite places outside the CBD is St. Clair Beach, where I often grab a bite to eat at one of the seafront eateries there, plus there’s the chance to see sea lions on the beach itself!
+Tunnel Beach at the end of Green Island Bush Road is also gorgeous and well worth a visit.

-Heading to Kaikoura after Christchurch?
+Related Read: Heading to Kaikoura after Christchurch?
 Read my blog about the drive from Christchurch to Kaikoura.
-From there, drive from Kaikoura to Picton!
+From there, you can continue the drive from Kaikoura to Picton!

 Where to Stay in Dunedin